Network Computing: Connecting The Infrastructure Community

 The Network Computing community brings together experienced editors, expert consultants and speakers, and IT professionals -- providing a forum for them to solve problems, exchange ideas, and build relationships.
 We strive to analyze IT from the IT professional's point of view.
-Many of our authors are Interop speakers and track chairs and the most trusted voices in networking, mobility, data centers, storage, and cloud.
+Many of our authors are industry experts and trusted voices in networking, mobility, data centers, storage, and cloud.
 Through our platform, community members are able to learn from these industry leaders and contribute their own ideas to ongoing discussions all year long.

 - If you wish to no longer receive any promotional emails from Informa's Technology Group, please send an email to [email protected].

 - For more details on Network Computing’s mission, audience demographics and sponsorship opportunities, download the Network Computing Media Kit.

 - For advertising inquiries, fill out the Contact Me form and an account representative will contact you shortly.

 - To reach our sales team directly, email InformationWeek Sales.